-- 1. The Council, with private sector partners and through the exercise of its planning powers and other initiatives will: - a. promote the beach, foreshore and Estuary for appropriate cultural, leisure and tourism activities, including the maintenance and enhancement of facilities for: - i. seafront, beach and water-based recreation activities and attractions including tidal paddling pools; - ii. marine and boat users, including moorings, support facilities (wharfs, jetties, landing stages and slipways), club facilities and information. - b. continue to maintain the quality and cleanliness of the beach and foreshore experience, including: - i. pursuing a rolling programme of co-ordinated public realm improvements to the promenade; - ii. integrating the protection and interpretation of biodiversity interests, heritage assets and landscape features, including views across the Estuary, into the overall visitor experience through: - 01. provision of information boards/facilities including making increasing use
+1. The Council, with private sector partners and through the exercise of its planning powers and other initiatives will:

+- a. promote the beach, foreshore and Estuary for appropriate cultural, leisure and tourism activities, including the maintenance and enhancement of facilities for: - i. seafront, beach and water-based recreation activities and attractions including tidal paddling pools; - ii. marine and boat users, including moorings, support facilities (wharfs, jetties, landing stages and slipways), club facilities and information.

+b. continue to maintain the quality and cleanliness of the beach and foreshore experience, including:

-- of mobile phone and digital technology; - 02. themed walking and cycling signed routes, and links to a broader borough-wide network. - 2.
-Proposals for waterfront development within the Central Seafront Area and improved facilities will need to demonstrate that there will be no unacceptable impact upon navigation, biodiversity, flood risk or the special character and designations of the area.
+- i. pursuing a rolling programme of co-ordinated public realm improvements to the promenade; - ii. integrating the protection and interpretation of biodiversity interests, heritage assets and landscape features, including views across the Estuary, into the overall visitor experience through: - 01. provision of information boards/facilities including making increasing use of mobile phone and digital technology; - 02. themed walking and cycling signed routes, and links to a broader borough-wide network.

+2. Proposals for waterfront development within the Central Seafront Area and improved facilities will need to demonstrate that there will be no unacceptable impact upon navigation, the conservation objectives or features of Benfleet and Southend Marshes Special Protection Area, Ramsar and SSSI, flood risk or the special character and designations of the area.
-POLICY LINKAGES - CENTRAL SEAFRONT V OLICY LINKAGES - CENTRAL SEAFRONT WATERFRONT

-CORE STRATEGY DPD Policies:

-Strategic Objectives: 12, 18 KP1, KP2, KP3, CP4, CP7

-DEVELOPMENT MANAGEMENT DPD Policies:
+POLICY LINKAGES - CENTRAL SEAFRONT WATERFRONT CORE STRATEGY DPD Strategic Objectives: 12, 18 Policies: KP1, KP2, KP3, CP4, CP7 DEVELOPMENT MANAGEMENT DPD Policies: DM6 SOUTHEND CENTRAL AAP Objectives: 3, 5, 6 Policies: DS4, DS5, CS1, CS2

-DM6

-SOUTHEND CENTRAL AAP Policies: DS4, DS5, CS1, CS2

-Objectives: 3, 5, 6

-^{}This Policy Linkage Box provides a summary of key inter-related local policies.
+\This Policy Linkage Box provides a summary of key inter-related local policies.
 Other planning policy and guidance not listed here may also be applicable and, therefore, a full assessment should be undertaken.